simonmichael/hledger/hledger/hledger.m4.md

    Assign (via a [fields list](#fields) or a [field assignment](#field-assignment)) to `amountN`.
    This sets the Nth posting's amount.
 N is usually 1 or 2 but can go up to 99.

-2. **If the CSV has separate Debit and Credit amount fields:**\
+2. **If the CSV has separate amount fields for debit & credit (in & out):**\

+   a. **If both fields are unsigned:**\
      Assign to `amountN-in` and `amountN-out`.
-   This sets posting N's amount to whichever of these has a non-zero value, guessing an appropriate sign.
+     This sets posting N's amount to whichever of these has a non-zero value, and negates the "-out" value.

-   - **If hledger guesses the wrong sign:**\
+   b. **If either field is signed (can contain a minus sign):**\
-     Prepend a minus sign to flip it.
-Eg:
+     Use a [conditional rule](#if-block) to flip the sign (of non-empty values).
+     Since hledger always negates amountN-out, if it was already negative, we must undo that by negating once more (but only if the field is non-empty):

       ```rules
-      fields date, description, amount-in, amount-out
+      fields date, description, amount1-in, amount1-out
-      amount-out -%amount-out
+      if %amount1-out [1-9]
+       amount1-out -%amount1-out
       ```

-   - **If both fields contain a non-zero value:**\
+   c. **If both fields, or neither field, can contain a non-zero value:**\
-     The `amountN-in`/`amountN-out` rules require that each CSV record has a non-zero value in exactly one of the two fields, so that hledger knows which to choose.
-So these would all be rejected:
+     hledger normally expects exactly one of the fields to have a non-zero value.
+     Eg, the `amountN-in`/`amountN-out` rules would reject values like these:

       ```csv
-      "",  ""
+      ""          ,  ""
-      "0", "0"
+      "0"         , "0"
-      "1", "none"
+      "1"         , "none"
       ```

-     If your CSV has amount values like this, use [conditional rules](#if-block) instead.
+     So, use [conditional rules](#if-block) to set the amount from the appropriate field.
-     For example, to make hledger to choose the value containing non-zero digits:
+     Eg, these rules would make it use only the value containing non-zero digits, handling the above:

       ```rules
       fields date, description, in, out